gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Sadly, midsoles aren’t often advertised or described directly in manufacturer’s copy and aren’t easily accessible to reviewers either (without disassembling a shoe, that is), but their shape and material can make a lot of difference in how a shoe behaves.
 They come in all sorts of shapes from minimal slivers of thin plastic to full-length boards of substantial material.
-Some may even employ fancier materials like molded plastics made to follow a curve on its own instead of just being a flat sheet.
+Some may even employ fancier materials like plastics molded to a certain shape instead of just being a flat sheet.

 #### Outsole

-The outsole is the rubber piece you use to step on footholds with.
+The outsole is the rubber piece you step on footholds with.
 It’s what you’d usually merely call ‘the sole’ if you didn’t need to make a difference between midsoles and outsoles.
 Naturally, it being where (almost literally) rubber meets road, it is a very important part of the shoe.